-4. (a) The following days shall be recognised as paid holidays: New Year's Day, the day following New Year's Day, Good Friday, Easter Monday, Labour Day, Christmas Day, Boxing Day, Anzac Day, and the birthday of the reigning Sovereign: Provided that upon notice to the union, in the case of dry-cleaning establishments, Anniversary Day may be substituted for the day following New Year's Day.
+4. (a) The following days shall be recognised as paid holidays: New Year's Day, the day following New Year's Day, Good Friday, Easter Monday, Labour Day, Christmas Day, Boxing Day, Anzac Day, and the birthday of the reigning Sovereign.

-(b) Should any of the above holidays, except Anzac Day, fall on a Saturday or on a Sunday the holiday shall be allowed on the next succeeding working-day.
+(b) Should any of the above holidays, except Anzac Day, fall on a Saturday or on a Sunday the holiday shall be allowed on the next succeeding working day.